Torch takes $10M to teach empathy to executives

 5. How to manage one’s ego, whether that’s insecurity or narcissism – Seeing the team’s win as the first priority

 To address those, companies hire Torch to coach one or more of their executives.
-Torch conducts extensive 360 interviews with the exec, as well as their reports, employees, and peers.
-It seeks to score them on empathy, visionary thinking, communication, conflict, management and collaboration, Torch then structures goals and improvement timelines that it tracks with follow-up interviews the team and quantifiable metrics that can all be tracked by HR through a software dashboard.
+Torch conducts extensive 360-degree interviews with the exec, as well as their reports, employees and peers.
+It seeks to score them on empathy, visionary thinking, communication, conflict, management and collaboration, Torch then structures goals and improvement timelines that it tracks with follow-up interviews with the team and quantifiable metrics that can all be tracked by HR through a software dashboard.

 To make progress on these fronts, execs do video chat sessions through Torch’s app with coaches trained in these skills.
 “These are all working people with by nature very tight schedules.
-They don’t have time to come in for a live session so we come to them in the form of video” Yarbough tells me.
-Rates vary from $500 per month to $1500 per month for a senior coach in the US, Europe, APAC, or EMEA with Torch scoring a significant margin.
+They don’t have time to come in for a live session so we come to them in the form of video,” Yarbrough tells me.
+Rates vary from $500 per month to $1,500 per month for a senior coach in the U.S., Europe, APAC or EMEA, with Torch scoring a significant margin.
 “We’re B2B only.
 We’re not focused on being the most affordable solution.
 We’re focused on being the most effective.
 And we find that there’s less price sensitivity for senior leaders where the cost of their underperformance is incredibly high to the organization.”
 Torch’s top source of churn is clients’ going out of business, not ceasing to want its services.

 Here are two examples of how big-wigs get better with Torch.
 “Let’s say we have a client who really just wants to be liked all the time, so much so that they have a hard time getting things done.
-The feedback from the 360 would come back like ‘I find that Cameron is continually telling me what I want to hear but I don’t know what the expectations are of me and I need him to be more direct.'”
-Yarbrough explains.
+The feedback from the 360 would come back like ‘I find that Cameron is continually telling me what I want to hear but I don’t know what the expectations are of me and I need him to be more direct,’ ” Yarbrough explains.
 “The problem is those leaders will eventually fire those people who are failing, but they’ll say they had no idea they weren’t performing because he never told them.”
-Torch’s coaches can teach them to practice tough-love when necessary and be more transparent.
-Meanwhile, a boss who storms around the office and “is super direct and unkind” could be instructed on how to “develop more empathic attunement.”
+Torch’s coaches can teach them to practice tough-love when necessary and to be more transparent.
+Meanwhile, a boss who storms around the office and “is super-direct and unkind” could be instructed on how to “develop more empathic attunement.”

 Yarbrough specifically designed Torch’s software to not be too prescriptive and leave room for the relationship between the coach and client to unfold.
 And for privacy, coaches don’t record notes and HR only sees the performance goals and progress, not the content of the video chats.
 It wants execs to feel comfortable getting real without the worry their personal or trade secrets could leak.
-“And if someone is bringing in something about trauma or that’s super sensitive about their personal life, their coach will refer them out to psychotherapists” Yarbrough assures me.
+“And if someone is bringing in something about trauma or that’s super-sensitive about their personal life, their coach will refer them out to psychotherapists,” Yarbrough assures me.

-Torch’s direct competition comes from boutique executive coaching firms around the world, while on the tech side BetterUp is trying to make coaching scale to every type of employee.
-But its biggest foe is the stubborn status quo of stiff upper lipping it.
+Torch’s direct competition comes from boutique executive coaching firms around the world, while on the tech side, BetterUp is trying to make coaching scale to every type of employee.
+But its biggest foe is the stubborn status quo of stiff-upper-lipping it.

-The startup world has been plagued by too many tragic suicides, deep depression, and paralyzing burnout.
+The startup world has been plagued by too many tragic suicides, deep depression and paralyzing burnout.
 It’s easy for founders to judge their own worth not by self-confidence or even the absolute value of their accomplishments, but by their status relative to yesterday.
-That means one blown deal, employee quitting, or product delay can make an executive feel awful.
+That means one blown deal, employee quitting or product delay can make an executive feel awful.
 But if they turn to their peers or investors, it could hurt their partnership and fundraising prospects.
 To keep putting in the work, they need an emotional outlet.

 “We ultimately have to create this great software that super-powers human beings.
 People are not robots yet.
-They will be someday, but not yet” Yarbrough concludes with a laugh.
+They will be someday, but not yet,” Yarbrough concludes with a laugh.
 IQ alone doesn’t make people succeed.
 Torch can help them develop the EQ, or emotional intelligence quotient, they need to become a boss that’s looked up to.